Government College of Engineering and Research, Avasari Khurd: Girls hostels

 The college has one girls hostel.
 It has a capacity of 230 students.
 The hostel building is 3200 sq. meters and has four floors, 48 rooms, four computer halls, three recreation halls, a waiting area on each floor, and study spaces.
 Hostel admissions are based on merit and follow government rules availability.
-Admission fees are Rs.
-550/- (government fee) and Rs.
-600/- (non government fee) excluding mess charges.
+Admission fees is INR 550/- (government fee) and INR 600/- (non government fee) excluding mess charges.

 Gymkhana

-Gymkhana plays an important role in student development.
-The gymkhana department is equipped with state of the art sports equipment.
-Gymkhana organizes events every year.
+The gymkhana department organizes events every year.